All shotgun ranges are only open when a Range Officer is present and the event is listed on the Event Calendar.

 Our course is comprised of 10 stations and includes all the various components listed in the Overview.
 Ten clays are thrown at each station and are typically true pairs or report.

-The signup window to shoot is only during the first hour of operation.
+Registration to shoot is located in the Sporting Clays parking area at the Stat Shack and is only during the first hour of operation.